IQSS/dataverse/doc/sphinx-guides/source/admin/make-data-count.rst

 Limitations for Dataverse Installations Using Handles Rather Than DOIs
 ----------------------------------------------------------------------

 Data repositories using Handles and other identifiers are not supported by Make Data Count but in the notes_ following a July 2018 webinar, you can see the Make Data Count project's response on this topic.
 In short, the DataCite hub does not want to receive reports for non-DOI datasets.
 Additionally, citations are only available from the DataCite hub for datasets that have DOIs.
-The remainder of processing is the same.
+The Dataverse usage logging and Counter Processor tool can still be used to track other identifier and store the metrics in Dataverse.

 When editing the ``counter-processor-config.yaml`` file mentioned below, make sure that the ``upload_to_hub`` boolean is set to ``False``.